Draft Local Plan: Your questions answered

 We also need to consider whether sites are genuinely available for development, and when a development might happen (for example in a year or over 10 years time).
 More information about the sites we have shortlisted is set out in our consultation document and the background site assessment paper.

-The Council has previously assessed some sites as not suitable for development, but is now consulting on whether it should come forward for development.
+The Council has previously assessed some sites as not suitable for development, but is now considering them for development.
 Why is this?

 Do we need to provide accommodation for Gypsies, Travellers and Travelling Showpeople?